 I chose this project because I feel that there is a lack of accessible positive female role models in our society.
 I want it to be easy for girls to see women in all fields and become inspired to follow their dreams.
 I want all girls to have a woman to look up to and I hope to make role models more accessible through my book.

-Please contact me at the link below to suggest an inspiring woman to be interviewed (by email).
+Please contact me at the link below to suggest an inspiring woman to be interviewed (by video call or email).